The Gate — A Structural Analysis

 What the gate displaces — and why it matters structurally, not sentimentally

 The argument so far is diagnostic — it identifies mechanisms of confusion but does not establish why intrinsic goods are categorically different from extrinsic ones, rather than merely a competing preference.
 Without this distinction, the skeptic can reasonably ask: "Why is your preferred gate (family, presence, attention) less arbitrary than theirs?"
-The answer requires a structural account of intrinsic goods.
+The answer requires both a structural account of intrinsic goods and an existential stance toward the arbitrariness itself.

 Positive Thesis